 - Raw or partly cooked shellfish that has had contact with raw sewage

-Things that may increase the chances of hepatitis A:
+Things that may raise the risk of hepatitis A:

 - Oral-anal sexual contact with an infected person

-- Travel to or time spent in a country where hepatitis A is common or where sanitation is poor
+- Travel to or time spent in a country where:

 - Being homeless

-- Work in a lab that works with hepatitis A virus
+- Working in a lab that works with hepatitis A virus

-- Work as a childcare worker who changes diapers or does toilet training
+- Working as a childcare worker—who changes diapers or does toilet training

 Hepatitis A often goes away on its own within 2 months.
 There are no lasting effects in most people once the infection passes.
 Those who have the virus and recover will be protected from future infection.